qbic-pipelines/rts-prediction-package/README.rst

         :alt: Dependabot Enabled

 Prediction package for reproducible U-Net models, trained for semantic segmentation of microscopy images of root tissue from *A. thaliana* (https://github.com/qbic-pipelines/root-tissue-segmentation-core/).
-These models are trained using the mlf-core framework and tested for reproducibility.
+These models are trained using the mlf-core_ framework and tested for reproducibility.
 This package can be deployed within an analysis pipeline as a module for root tissue segmentation (rts) of fluorescence microscopy images.

+This prediction module implements the Monte Carlo Dropout procedure (https://arxiv.org/abs/1506.02142) to calculate prediction uncertainty (uncertainty maps).
+Additionally, this module uses the Guided Grad-CAM algorithm (https://arxiv.org/abs/1610.02391) to compute input feature importance visualizations (interpretability maps).

 * This package can be installed via pip: https://pypi.org/project/root-tissue-seg-package/